drsjb80/JDNSS/README.md

 should build it for you.

-You can then run it via;
+You can then run it via:
 > java -jar target/jdnss-2.1.jar [options...] zone..."

 where zone... are zone files you want to serve.
 For a quick test, run JDNSS with:
 > java -jar target/jdnss-2.1.jar --IPaddresses="UDP@127.0.0.1@5300" test.com